 The Romans did more to facilitate travel than any other empire.
 They built major roads, cleared the seas of pirates, and instituted one currency.
 Until the invention of the steam engine, there was no time easier to travel than in Paul's day.
-It is estimated that Paul travelled the equivalent of more than half-way around the world.
-In his three missionary journeys, Paul covered eight thousand miles by land and sea.
+It is estimated that Paul travelled the equivalent of nearly half-way around the world, over 16,000 km (10,000 miles) by land and sea.

 Historian Lionel Casson writes: "The traveller could make his way from the shores of the Euphrates to the border between England and Scotland without crossing a foreign frontier. ...
 He could sail through any waters without fear of pirates, thanks to the emperor's patrol squadrons.
 A planned network of roads gave him access to all major centres, and the through routes were policed well enough for him to ride them with relatively little fear of bandits."

-By AD 300, the Romans had built a marvellous network of over 53,000 miles of well-made roads throughout their empire, primarily for military purposes.
-They were normally ten to twelve feet wide, and paved with stones.
-The routes of many Roman roads are still followed by main roads today.
+By AD 300, the Romans had built a marvellous network of over 85,000 km (53,000 miles) of well-made roads throughout their empire, primarily for military purposes.
+They were normally three to four metres (ten to twelve feet) wide, and paved with stones.
+The routes of many Roman roads are still followed by roads today.

-The Roman mile (mille passus = 1000 paces) was a thousand five-foot paces, about ninety-five feet shorter than a modern English mile.
-The mile markers were inscribed stone columns five to six feet tall.
+The Roman mile (mille passus = 1000 paces) was a thousand five-foot paces, about ninety-five feet shorter than a modern English mile, approx 1.6 km.
+The mile markers were inscribed stone columns 1.8 meters (five to six feet) tall.

 Roman roads used by Paul